BBQmagpie/bbqmagpie.github.io/README.md

 ## Introduction
 This is Zhifei Li's personal website.
 It consists of my introduction, resume and blogs.
+[My Github Page](https://github.com/BBQmagpie)

 ## [Getting Started Guide](https://ncsu-libraries.github.io/jekyll-academic-docs/)
 Complete documentation for getting started as well as advanced features of Jekyll Academic can be found at [https://ncsu-libraries.github.io/jekyll-academic-docs/](https://ncsu-libraries.github.io/jekyll-academic-docs/).